MikoBie/typst_template/main.typ

   #figure(
     s,
     caption: [
-      Distribution of all reported user characteristics: age in study 1 (A), and age (B) and gender (C) in study 2.
+      Distribution of all reported user characteristics: age in study 1 (A), age (B), and gender (C) in study 2.
     ]
   )
 ]